The Transpension Type: Technical Report: Multipliers in the base category

-To conclude, we have made the base category more complicated in order to be able to define the last multiplier, but as a tradeoff we now have connections to deal with. \end{example} \begin{example}[Erasure] In the category $\erasecat d$ (\cref{ex:erasure}) with multiplier $\loch \times i$, all morphisms to $i$ are dimensionally split.
-The multiplier is connection-free. \end{example}
+To conclude, we have made the base category more complicated in order to be able to define the latter multiplier, but as a trade-off we now have shards to deal with. \end{example} \begin{example}[Erasure] In the category $\erasecat d$ (\cref{ex:erasure}) with multiplier $\loch \times i$, all morphisms to $i$ are dimensionally split with the identity as an invertible dimensional section.
+The multiplier is shard-free. \end{example}